 How to turn envy into a positive force

-Envy.
-You can admit it.
-It’s cool, we’ve all felt envious of others’ success at some point in our lives, even of our friends.
-Sometimes even more so of our friends.
+We’ve all felt envious of others’ success at some point in our lives.

 Somewhere inside we all get that voice sometimes saying ‘I wish that was me’.
 Or ‘That should be me’ / ‘What about me?’.

-Truth is we’ve all had moments when we sucked at being happy for others and their successes, when we felt threatened by it.
+Truth is we’ve all had moments when we sucked at being happy for others, when we felt threatened by their success.

-And then when you catch yourself, you might beat yourself up for being such an awful and despicable living thing.
-You might tell yourself to stop being stupid.
-You push the envy and jealousy down, ignore it, suppress it, pretend it’s not there…that dirty, abhorrent, shameful thing of a feeling.
+And then when you catch yourself, you might beat yourself up for being such an awful and despicable person.

-1. If you hold onto the envy or jealousy, this will help you to get the object you’re after or be better off than the person you envy.
+1. If you hold onto envy, this will help you to get the object you’re after or be better off than the person you envy

 Is that really true?

 Holding onto jealousy and envy doesn’t help you achieve anything.
 The only thing you do get more of is your own frustration and of not being good enough.

 So now, subconsciously you’re resenting your goals ‘cuz they made you feel like shit.
 This makes you feel even less motivated or energised.

 The result?
 You’re now even much less likely to get what you want.